finbourne/lusid-sdk-csharp-preview/sdk/docs/QuotesApi.md

 <a name="upsertquoteaccessmetadatarule"></a>
 # **UpsertQuoteAccessMetadataRule**
-> QuoteAccessMetadataRule UpsertQuoteAccessMetadataRule (string scope, UpsertQuoteAccessMetadataRuleRequest upsertQuoteAccessMetadataRuleRequest, DateTimeOrCutLabel effectiveAt = null)
+> QuoteAccessMetadataRule UpsertQuoteAccessMetadataRule (string scope, UpsertQuoteAccessMetadataRuleRequest upsertQuoteAccessMetadataRuleRequest, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? effectiveUntil = null)

 [EXPERIMENTAL] UpsertQuoteAccessMetadataRule: Upsert a Quote Access Metadata Rule.
 This creates or updates the data in LUSID.